AdobeDocs/marketo.es-ES/help/marketo/product-docs/demand-generation/dynamic-chat/connect-dynamic-chat-to-marketo.md

    >[!NOTE]
    >
-   >Si no ve el mosaico, póngase en contacto con el administrador de Marketo.
+   >If you don&#39;t see the tile, reach out to your Marketo Admin.

 1. Si anteriormente ha accedido a una aplicación con un Adobe ID, se le dirigirá directamente a Dynamic Chat.
-Si no, [configuración de Adobe ID](https://helpx.adobe.com/manage-account/using/create-update-adobe-id.html).
+If not, [set up your Adobe ID](https://helpx.adobe.com/manage-account/using/create-update-adobe-id.html).

 1. Para conectar la instancia de Marketo, seleccione **Integraciones**.

    ![](assets/connect-dynamic-chat-to-marketo-2.png)

-1. En la tarjeta de Marketo, haga clic en **Iniciar sincronización**.
+1. En la tarjeta Marketo, haga clic en **Iniciar sincronización**.

    ![](assets/connect-dynamic-chat-to-marketo-3.png)

 >[!NOTE]
 >
->La sincronización puede tardar entre 2 y 24 horas en completarse, en función del tamaño de la base de datos.
+>It can take anywhere from 2 to 24 hours for the sync to complete, depending on the size of your database.

 ## Vincular la organización de Adobe y Marketo {#link-your-adobe-org-and-marketo}

-A continuación, es hora de vincular Adobe y Marketo.
+Next, it&#39;s time to link Adobe and Marketo.

 1. Iniciar sesión en [experience.adobe.com](https://experience.adobe.com).